 The members of the Subcommittee on the Core Curriculum shall elect a chair, a vice chair, and a secretary by secret ballot.
-These elections shall be facilitated by the Curriculum and Assessment Policy Committee chair or his/her designee.
-Any member of the subcommittee is eligible to serve as chair, vice chair, or secretary.
+These elections shall be facilitated by the Curriculum and Assessment Policy Committee chair or her/his designee.
+Only elected faculty senators or teaching representatives are eligible to serve as the committee chair, but any member of the committee is eligible to serve as the vice chair or secretary.
 The chair, vice chair, and secretary shall be elected for a period of one (1) year.
 The chair, vice chair, or the secretary may be reelected.